 The Florida Law Review Dunwody Distinguished Lecture in Law series was established by the law firms of Dunwody, White and Landon, P.A. and Mershon, Sawyer, Johnston, Dunwody and Cole and the U.S. Sugar Corporation in honor of Elliot and Atwood Dunwody.
 The honorees were brothers who have dedicated their lives to the legal profession and who have set a standard of excellence for the Florida Bar.
 As graduates of the University of Florida College of Law, they have labored long, continuously and quietly to better the social and economic conditions in Florida.

 The Allen L. Poucher Legal Education Series

-The Allen L. Poucher Legal Education Series was established in 2006 in memory of Allen L. Poucher, Sr., a dedicated practitioner, husband, father, and humanitarian, the fund’s mission is to provide a venue for prominent legal, political, and business leaders to discuss the pressing issues facing our nation and the world today.
+The Allen L. Poucher Legal Education Series was established in 2006 in memory of Allen L. Poucher, Sr., a dedicated practitioner, husband, father, and humanitarian.
+Its goal is to provide a venue for prominent legal, political, and business leaders to discuss the pressing issues facing our nation and the world today.

 Betty K. Poucher went to work for the Army Air Corps after the Pearl Harbor attack.
 She was transferred to Jacksonville Naval Air Station, and shortly after the war ended, met, married, and lived happily with Mr. Allen Poucher for over fifty-five years.
-Mrs. Poucher is a dedicated philanthropist who supports organizations such as children’s and arts museums in Jacksonville, Florida.
-As a capstone to nearly a century of service, Mrs. Poucher endowed this series to witness, first hand, its impact on the lives of young people by attracting and hosting inspirational speakers to cultivate the nation’s future leaders.
+Mrs. Poucher was a dedicated philanthropist who supports organizations such as children’s and arts museums in Jacksonville, Florida.
+As a capstone to nearly a century of service, Mrs. Poucher endowed this series and witnessed, first hand, its impact on the lives of young people by attracting and hosting inspirational speakers to cultivate the nation’s future leaders.